Suryanarayanamurthy/unleashed-capital-full-stack/README.md

 - api-gateway (./backend/api-gateway)
 - auth-module (./backend/auth-module)

+home-page:
-home-page: this is a react-app that makes the api calls to the api-gateway to access backend resources.
+-  this is a react-app that makes the api calls to the api-gateway to access backend resources.
+- there is a node.js(with express) wrapper web-server which serves the react-app's build folder when started. this webserver mode of hosting is achived automatically when run using [`docker-compose up`](#run-in-docker)

 api-gateway:
 -  this api-gateway is a node.js(with express) app that acts as a reverse-proxy to redirect incoming api-requests to its respective micro-service.